 It is 2021, a new year.
 But there is one thing that is still the same: we are in a global pandemic.
 The coronavirus pandemic is far from being over, but there does appear to be hope on the horizon.
-Many companies have now released effective vaccines and populations around the world are beginning to get their first doses of them.
-However, it is likely that we will still have to adhere to strict public health guidelines for the time being.
-This includes social distancing, wearing masks, staying six feet apart in public, etc. Despite the abnormality of a pandemic, there are still normal things that we all need to do that can’t always be put on hold, such as job hunting or networking.
+Many companies have now released effective vaccines, and populations worldwide are beginning to get their first doses of them.
+However, we will likely have to adhere to strict public health guidelines for the time being.
+This includes social distancing, wearing masks, staying six feet apart in public, etc. Despite the abnormality of a pandemic, there are still everyday things that we all need to do that can’t always be put on hold, such as job hunting or networking.
 So how do we do these things safely?

 Use the Time you Have to Master a New Skill

-The global pandemic has forced us all to spend less time outside and more time indoors in order to keep ourselves and each other safe.
-Staying home for such long periods of time can feel monotonous, but there are ways in which you can use this time to your advantage.
-With the extra time we all have, now is the perfect time to enroll in an online course to help build new skills or polish old ones.
-If you are in need of a job, which many of us are, fostering a new skill set can help you to get a step closer to getting one.
-There are many digital platforms that cater to online learning and allow you to receive certifications upon completion.
+The global pandemic has forced us to spend less time outside and more time indoors to keep ourselves and each other safe.
+Staying home for such long periods can feel monotonous, but there are ways in which you can use this time to your advantage.
+With the extra time, we all have, now is the perfect time to enroll in an online course to help build new skills or polish old ones.
+If you need a job, which many of us are, fostering a new skill set can help you get a step closer to getting one.
+Many digital platforms cater to online learning and allow you to receive certifications upon completion.
 There are also free platforms like YouTube that contain a wealth of knowledgeable people creating free educational content such as mastering a new programming language.

 Zoom Zoom Zoom!